 Similarly, encourage your child to rest well the night before their test day.
 If they’ve been following a study plan, there is little that can be gained from cramming the night before.
 Instead, focus on a good night’s sleep and a healthy breakfast.

-In the hour before sitting for the test, a student should double check that they have the materials and supplies (e.g., ID, pencil, calculator, snack) they need for the test.
+In the hour before sitting for the test, students should double-check that they have the materials and supplies (e.g., ID, pencil, calculator, snack) they need.
 Ideally, all these items should be laid out the night before the test.
 Make sure your child has a healthy breakfast and arrives at the testing center early.
 Students may not be allowed to take the test if they arrive after the time stated on their admission ticket (typically 8 a.m.).

 Read More Related Articles